Cardiac branches of the vagus nerve

-The cardiac branches of the vagus nerve are two sets of nerves found in the upper torso, in close proximity to the larynx.
+The cardiac branches of the vagus nerve are two sets of nerves found in the upper torso, close to the larynx.
 The specific branches are the cervical cardiac branches of vagus nerve and the thoracic cardiac branches of vagus nerve.

 Cervical cardiac branches of vagus nerve

 The cervical cardiac branches (sometimes ambiguously called superior cardiac branches) of vagus nerve, two or three in number, arise from the vagus, at the upper and lower parts of the neck.